VukAmidzic/AST_abstract_syntax_tree/README.md

 ## About
-This is an attempt to make an AST abstract syntax tree in C that currently supports addition,substraction, multiplication and division.
+This is an attempt to make an AST abstract syntax tree in C that currently supports addition,subtraction, multiplication and division.

 ## Running the program